camunda/camunda-docs/versioned_docs/version-8.2/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ### Upgrading where Identity enabled

 If you have installed the Camunda Platform 8 Helm charts before with default values, this means Identity and the related authentication mechanism are enabled.
-For authentication, the Helm charts generate for each web app the secrets randomly if not specified on installation.

-## If you just tried upgrading to a newer chart version

-If you have installed the Camunda Platform 8 Helm charts before with default values, this means Identity and the related authentication mechanism are enabled.
-For authentication, the Helm charts generate the secrets randomly if not specified on installation for each web app.
+For authentication, the Helm charts generate the secrets randomly if not specified on installation for each web application.
 If you run `helm upgrade` to upgrade to a newer chart version, you likely will see the following return:

 ```shell
 helm upgrade camunda-platform-test camunda/camunda-platform